Skip to main content

 Providing your IdPs SSO Login URL

 As this flow is initiated from Dashboard, it needs to know where to forward users to authenticate on the IdP.
 This is called an SSO Login URL, and is provided by your IdP.
+This is required for SP-initiated SAML to function properly.

 The login URL is done as part of your IdP configuration: